Shockblack/Python_Bootcamp/README.md

 Before we begin the bootcamp, I would like you to figure out how you will be using Python and Jupyter.
 If you are comfortable with the terminal/using Python locally, you are free to do so.
 If you decide to use Python locally, I will recommend an Integrated Developement Environment (IDE) such as Microsoft's [Visual Studio Code](https://code.visualstudio.com/) (VSCode).
 This is personally where I (Aiden) do ALL of my coding and is the most community supported IDE available today.
 Once you learn VSCode, you will never go back as it is such a boon to coding in multiple languages at once with many customizable quality of life features, such as AI autocomplete, autobracketing, colorized indents, and so much more.

+Things to do before the bootcamp begins are as follows:
+1. Get Access To Python (details below)
+2. Download/Clone the Repository (details below)
+3. Go through [CrashCourseInPython.ipynb](code/BeforeBootcamp/CrashCourseInPython.ipynb) as a primer

 ### Getting Started with SciServer